core-wg/oscore/draft-ietf-core-object-security.md

 Two examples complying with the requirements on the security context parameters ({{req-params}}) are given in this section.

-## Master Secret Used Once
+## Master Secret Used Once {#master-secret-once}

 An application may derive a security context once and use it for the lifetime of a device.
 For many IoT deployments, a 128 bit uniformly random Master Key is sufficient for encrypting all data exchanged with the IoT device.

-This specification describes techniques for persistent storage of the security context and synchronization of sequence numbers (see {{context-state}}) to ensure that security is maintained with the existing security context.
+In order to handle loss of mutable security context such as sequence numbers, the device may implement procedures for writing to non-volatile memory during normal operations and updating the security context after reboot, provided that the procedures comply with the requirements on the security context.
+This section gives examples of such procedures.

+There are known issues related to writing to non-volatile memory.
+For example, flash drives may have a limited number of erase operations during its life time.
+Also, the time for a write operation to non-volatile memory to be completed may be unpredictable, e.g. due to caching, which may result in important security context data not being stored at the time when the device reboots.

+However, some devices may have predictable limits for writing to non-volatile memory but no good source of randomness, in which case procedures such as those described in this section may be preferred.

+### Sequence Number {#seq-numb}

+To prevent reuse of Sender Sequence Numbers (SSN), an endpoint may perform the following procedure during normal operations:

+  * Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number (SSN1) in non-volatile memory.
+After boot, the endpoint initiates the new Sender Sequence Number (SSN2) to the value stored in persistent memory plus K plus F: SSN2 = SSN1 + K + F, where F is a positive integer.

+    * Writing to non-volatile memory can be costly; the value K gives a trade-off between frequency of storage operations and efficient use of Sender Sequence Numbers.

+    * Writing to non-volatile memory may be subject to delays, or failure; F MUST be set so that the last Sender Sequence Number used before reboot is never larger than SSN2.

+If timely write to non-volatile memory cannot be guaranteed the method described in this section MUST NOT be used.

+### Replay Window {#reboot-replay}

+To prevent accepting replay of previously received requests, the server may perform the following procedure after boot:

+* For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with the Echo option {{I-D.ietf-core-echo-request-tag}} to get a request with verifiable freshness.
+The server MUST use its Sender Sequence Number (initiated as in {{seq-numb}}) when generating the AEAD nonce and MUST include it as Partial IV in the response.

+If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window of Sender Sequence Numbers.

+If timely write to non-volatile memory cannot be guaranteed, the method described in this section MUST NOT be used.

+### Replay of Notifications

+To prevent accepting replay of previously received notifications, the client may perform the following procedure after boot:

+* The client forgets about earlier registrations, removes all Notification Numbers and registers using Observe.

 ## Master Secret Used Multiple Times {#master-secret-multiple}